22 Dutch Foods You Must Try In The Netherlands

 5. Hagelslag (Sprinkles)

 Anyone who’s visited Holland knows that hagelslag – chocolate sprinkles, are the most important part of Dutch breakfast or lunch as eaten on bread.
-Sounds weird, but it’s actually tasty.
-Dutchies also use hagelslag for baby showers – by eating blue or pink sprinkles for the gender reveal.
+It may sound weird, but it’s actually tasty.

 Although decorative confectionary was in use for cakes since the 18th century, the Dutch version, Hagelslag was first invented in 1936 by the Venz company in response to letters from a five-year-old boy, H. Bakker, asking for a chocolate bread topping.
-It’s possible that the chocolate sprinkles were really just for himself.
+It’s possible that the chocolate sprinkles were just for himself.

 6. Pepernoten